 Who: Anyone in their sophomore year.
 We have had participants from all majors, schools, and career interests.

 How to Participate: Just show up to the first meeting to see if this is something you’re really interested in doing.
-You can e-mail firstname.lastname@example.org if you want to be reminded about the first meeting.

-For more information e-mail email@example.com or call (203) 254-4081.
+For more information, e-mail firstname.lastname@example.org or call 203-254-4081.